 Answer: Yes.
 As per the contract Cloud Integration promises customers not to charge for additional connections on a Non-Production (Test) tenant.

 But the JMS throughput on Cloud Integration will be charged irrespective of the tenant type.

-FAQ 12: Can I access the JMS queues used in Cloud Platform Integration from other applications to exchange messages or events?
+FAQ 12: Can I access the JMS queues used in Cloud Integration from other applications to exchange messages or events?